peterjford/Platform-Science-Code-Exercise/README.md

         Bob James Driver\n

-  there are an equal number of drivers and addresses
+  the number of drivers is >= the number of addresses

   spaces count as characters in lengths of street names